 Once these details are defined, let's move on to choosing the opening system.

-Fixed, sliding or projecting: which to choose?
+Fixed, sliding, or push: which to choose?

 Each type of window corresponds to specific uses.
 Here are their main characteristics to help you make the right choice: